Preview

 1. Choose Type: Select linear, radial, or conic gradient from the type selector.

-2. Set Direction: Adjust the angle for linear/conic gradients, or choose circle/ellipse for radial.
+2. Set Direction: Adjust the angle for linear and conic gradients, or choose circle/ellipse for radial.

-3. Add Colors: Click the color pickers to choose colors, or type hex values directly.
+3. Add Colors: Use color pickers or type hex values directly.

 4. Position Stops: Drag color stops on the gradient bar or use the range sliders.

-6. Try Presets: Browse and click presets for instant gradient inspiration.
+6. Try Presets: Load presets for instant gradient inspiration.

 7. Copy CSS: Copy the gradient value or full CSS property to your clipboard.